Sensex 29459.14 97.64 0.33%

 Creation of the Company's own intellectual property which can be exploited commerciallyand for preventing competitors from blocking ideas for design around manufacturingprocesses.
-R&D efforts gives an edge over the competitors in the market place in termsof early entry and better pricing.
-The Company's patent portfolio consists of 7 grantedformulation patents and 60 patent applications applied for.
+R&D efforts give an edge over the competitors in the market place in termsof early entry and better pricing.
+The Company's patent portfolio consists of 4 grantedformulation patents and 20 patent application applied for

 3. Future plan of action